 Chemical energy exchanges occur in the course of transformations that take place at the level of molecules.

-Types of Chemical Reactions
+Types of chemical reactions

-There are six types of reactions:
+There are 6 types of chemical reaction: